Torsors on semistable curves and degenerations: Abstract

 \section{Abstract}

-In this paper we answer two long-standing questions in the classification of $G$-torsors on curves for an almost simple, simply connected algebraic group $G$ over the field of complex numbers.
-The first question is to give an intrinsic definition of (semi)stability for a $G$-torsor on an {\em irreducible nodal curve} and the second one is the construction of a flat degeneration of the moduli space of semistable $G$-torsors when the smooth curve degenerates to an irreducible nodal curve.
+In this paper we answer two long-standing questions on the classification of $G$-torsors on curves for an almost simple, simply connected algebraic group $G$ over the field of complex numbers.
+The first is the construction of a flat degeneration of the moduli of $G$-torsors on smooth projective curves when the smooth curve degenerates to an irreducible nodal curve and the second one is to give an intrinsic definition of (semi)stability for a $G$-torsor on an {\em irreducible projective nodal curve}.
 A generalization of the classical Bruhat-Tits group schemes to two-dimensional regular local rings and an application of the geometric formulation of the McKay correspondence provide the key tools.